Teakowa/Teakowa/README.md

 > Do meaningful things with interesting people.

-This is Teakowa Gatanothor O'deorain from China, base in Chengdu.
+This is Teakowa Gatanothor O'deorain.

-I'm a Cloud and Platform Engineer at UnionMusic
+I'm a cloud and platform infrastructure consultant.